Changissnz/commerce_spoils_wrath_and_blood/README.md

 to find workers.
 Potential workers cannot find work.
 No one wants to do the work.
 There is too much supply and not enough demand.** The excuses and complaints go on and on, and I take a look at where I am in life, not being to afford something like a lamborghini or an estate.
 I would have been feeling sad, but then I remember...I'm not Italian or a rich American.
 However, I do feel entitled to having suitable housing conditions and a salary.
+Aww...
+I've never had a Bar Mitzvah before.
+But wait...
+I'm also not Jewish either.
+Aww...
+I've been to a Chinese New Year celebration.
+But wait...
+I don't even care that much about Lunar New Year.
+In fact, when I hear of Oriental New Year celebrations, I sometimes think of firebombs and AK-47s.

-However, this is the United States that I'm talking about.
+Anyhow, this is the United States that I'm talking about.
 Besides from most Americans knowing at least some English, I can't say there are norms that everyone can agreed on, without some people really beating it due to their insolent self-interest.
 The issue is that some people think some things are just so funny, until they open up a box one day, thinking it's from another nobody that owes them something, them being so entitled and superior... and BOOM!!